isomerpages/np-infosite/pages/About.md

 <h2>Notebook Requirements</h2>
 <p>Whether you choose to purchase a notebook from our authorised suppliers
-or your preferred supplier, please ensure that it's the correct type of notebook and that it meets the minimum specifications for your course.
+or your preferred supplier, please ensure that it's the correct type of notebook and that it meets the minimum specifications for your course.</p>
-You can select your course on the Software Download page to view these the notebook specifications.
-If you have an old notebook and are unsure if it can be used for your course, you can use the same method to check.</p>
 <h2>Technical Support</h2>
 <p>If you encounter any difficulties with software installation or have any
 technical queries, please write to <a href="mailto:itcare@connect.np.edu.sg" rel="noopener noreferrer nofollow" target="_blank">itcare@connect.np.edu.sg</a>.&nbsp;Include